Internal Homs via extensions of dg functors: Introduction

 We denote by $\K$ a commutative ring.
 By a $\K$-linear category we mean a category whose Hom spaces are $\K$-modules and such that the compositions are $\K$-bilinear, not assuming that finite direct sums exist.
-Moreover, all dg categories are assumed to be small, in an appropriate universe.
 For a category $\dgA$, we denote by $\Iso(\dgA)$ the set of isomorphism classes of objects in $\dgA$.